Stanley Falkow: Contributions

-Molecular Microbiology Research
+Molecular microbiology research

 Falkow has been referred to as the "father of molecular microbial pathogenesis", the study of how infectious microbes and host cells interact to cause disease at the molecular level.

 Falkow adopted the perspective of viewing infection as a process that is ultimately dependent on both the infecting agent and the host.
 He discovered that infectious microbes employ genes that are activated only inside host cells.
 His work carries clinical applications, such as a new vaccine for whooping cough.
 From enteric pathogens to sexually transmitted diseases to respiratory infections, his influence has left virtually no field untouched.

 Falkow and his first graduate student, Richard P. Silver, discovered that episomes (plasmids) are nicked into linear pieces of DNA and transported as linear DNA between two bacterial cells during conjugation.
 He then collaborated with Mexican scientists Emma Galindo and Jorge Olarte to investigate new forms of penicillin resistance in Shigella isolates from pediatric patients in Mexico City, which lead to the discovery of new forms of "R factors" - genes responsible for antimicrobial resistance.
 Falkow and trainee Joan Skerman Knapp identified a virulence factor on plasmids of E. coli found in human feces, demonstrating for the first time that the ability to cause disease may be transferable between bacteria.

 Falkow was present at the famous Waikiki beach meeting in 1972 between Herb Boyer (who provided the restriction enzyme EcoRI) and Stanley Cohen (who provided the plasmid) that led to a plan to develop recombinant DNA technology.
 This led to the first cloning of a bacterial virulence factor, the heat stable toxin of E. coli, in a seminal 1976 paper with Magdalene Yh So, which heralded the application of molecular genetics to understanding gene transfer, and ultimately led to the creation of the field of synthetic biology.

 Falkow and his trainees developed many methods that moved biological research forward such as: a method for screening patient samples for enteric pathogens, the identification of Salmonella and Shigella in patient samples based on lysine metabolism, the application of nucleic acid hybridization to distinguish different bacterial species, the application of agarose gels to isolate plasmids of various sizes, isolation and creation of different plasmid backbones now used as cloning vectors, a method for identifying unculturable pathogens based on isolated 16S ribosomal RNA sequence, an optimized version of GFP for flow cytometry applications, and a fluorescence-based method for the detection of genes expressed by pathogens inside of host cells, among many other techniques.

 After studying the DNA content of many different pathogenic microbes, Falkow became one of the first scientists to suggest bacterial taxonomy should be based on DNA composition rather than phenotypic observations.

 Falkow and others created the universal nomenclature scheme for plasmids still in use today.

 Falkow established ‘Molecular Koch’s postulates’ for defining virulence determinants, which continues to influence thinking and experimental design in infectious disease research.